-On 23 December 2022 the Government of Japan announced a JPY 907 million (USD 6.83 million) in order to promote export activities of certain food products such as beef, pork, chicken, milk and etc. totaling of 27 items in FY 2023-24.224 The overall subsidy for FY 2023-24 is lower that the JPY 5.1 billion (USD 38 million) subsidy for FY 2022-23.
+On 23 December 2022 the Government of Japan announced a JPY 907 million (USD 6.83 million) in order to promote export activities of certain food products such as beef, pork, chicken, milk and etc. totaling of 27 items in FY 2023-24.347 The overall subsidy for FY 2023-24 is lower that the JPY 5.1 billion (USD 38 million) subsidy for FY 2022-23.
 The subsidy is aimed to cushion the financial burden related with market research, increasing Japanese brand awareness overseas, sales development, demonstrations and exhibitions and etc.

+Japan has partially complied with the commitment to support for open, transparent, inclusive, predictable, and non-discriminatory, rules-based agricultural trade based on World Trade Organization (WTO) rules.
 Japan took action, violating the WTO rules in the area of the Agreement on Agriculture regarding export subsidies.